strangerstudios/pmpro-vat-tax/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==
+= 0.7.2 - 2023-08-01 =
+* ENHANCEMENT: Moved filter `pmprovat_skip_validation` for better performance and logic reasons. (@mircobabini)
+* ENHANCEMENT: Improved text domain and localization. (@JarrydLong)
+* ENHANCEMENT: Improved accessibility by adjusting HTML heading tags to the correct size. (@michaelbeil)
+* ENHANCEMENT: Using pmpro_is_checkout for improved reliability to figure out if we need to run code on the checkout page. (@dparker1005)
+* BUG FIX: Improved compatibility for Greece customers and VAT numbers and fixes a fatal error when reacing the confirmation page. (@andrewlimaza)

 = 0.7.1 - 2021-01-28 =
 * ENHANCEMENT: Added additional validation for UK VAT numbers.
 (Thanks, nikifoth on GitHub)